I often get asked by clients, friends, and colleagues what tools do I use to manage my business and workflow.

 You can use it via a browser extension and mobile app to access your data on the go.
 Data is encrypted with the ability to set up 2-factor authentication and built-in security challenge reminders and alerts to notify you when one of your online accounts has been stolen due to a data breach.

-All of you have to do when you sign up for an account is to create one master password, set up your email account for resetting your account and activate two-factor authentication.
+All you have to do when you sign up for an account is to create one master password and set up your email account for resetting your account.
+Don’t forget to activate two-factor authentication.

 What business apps do you use to boost your productivity?